M-i-c-a-h/M-i-c-a-h/README.md

 ## - 👋 Hi, I’m M-i-c-a-h
-## - 👀 I’m interested in programming, soccer, fintech, AI, religion (Christianity) in no particular order
+## - 👀 I’m interested in programming, soccer, fintech, AI, fitness in no particular order
 ## - 🌱 I’m currently on my journey to becoming a Sofware Engineer
 ## - 💞️ I’m looking to collaborate on projects and open-source projects for developmental purposes
 ## - 📫 How to reach me Linkedin www.linkedin.com/in/oreoluwa-olugbamila-micah | Github https://github.com/M-i-c-a-h | Devpost https://devpost.com/M-i-c-a-h